Gaston82/Gaston82/README.md

 Developer.
 Social Worker
 ------------------------

 I'm a Full Stack Developer.
-Nowadays I'm doing a bootcamp at Isdi Coders Academy.
+Nowadays I'm doing a coding bootcamp at Isdi Coders Academy.

 * 🌍  I'm based in Barcelona Spain
 * ✉️  You can contact me at [artazayanezgaston@gmail.com](mailto:artazayanezgaston@gmail.com)